Skip to content

 json(_, value)

-# Query and append the data of the current column, which is added to the data as field by default
+# Query and append current column data, default is added to the data as a field

 query_refer_table(table, key, value)